TLESORT/Automatic_Awesome_Bibliography/README.md

 ## How to contribute

-- Add new entries in the bib files (yours if you want).
+- Add new entries in the bib files (your paper bibtex if you want).
 Please be carefull to not add bibtex several times.
 - Create new mardowns files by modifying/improving the script
 - You can send me an email at : t dot lesort at gmail dot com